MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-update-currencies.md

 > [!IMPORTANT]
 > Due to local requirements in Switzerland, we don't recommend that you enable **Feature Update: Enable use of new extensible exchange rate adjustment, including posting review** in the Swiss (CH) country version.

+## Preview the effect of an adjustment

+You can preview the effect that an exchange rate adjustment will have on posting before you actually post by choosing the **Preview Posting** action on the **Exch.
+Rates Adjustment** report (Report 596) request page.
+On the request page you can specify what to include in the preview:

+* Get a detailed posting to the general ledger by entry
+* Get a summarized posting by currency.
+Just pick the **Adjust per entry** field on the **Exch.
+Rates Adjustment** report.

 ### Effect on customers and vendors